 Even a small increase in methyl mercury may adversely affect the cardiovascular system, says UNEP’s Global Mercury Assessment report.
 It is also a possible carcinogen for humans, according to the International Agency for Research on Cancer. mercury pollution also affects wildlife and ecosystem

 Mercury Pollution In The Ocean Solutions

 Awareness programs for the general public on adverse effects of mercury

 - Restrict the release and sale of Indian herbal medicine containing mercury for human consumption without toxicological data/profile.

 - Stringent legislation to reduce industrial mercury emission to safeguard humans and the environment.

 - To establish a task force to coordinate and implement the mercury action plan on the long-range transboundary air pollution and to resolve some of the uncertainties involving various mercury issues.

-- Steps to reduce the international demand and supply of mercury and its derivatives.
+- Steps by which the international demand and supply of mercury and its derivative reduce.

 - Development of low cost and safe technology to absorb and release of mercury from industrial effluents.

 - Regular monitoring of mercury levels in drinking water resources.